-Parents wishing to pick up their children at 13:30, should inform homeroom teachers during the beginning of the academic year so they can prepare students for a 13:30 dismissal.
+Parents wishing to pick up their children at 13:30 should inform the Form Tutors during the beginning of the academic year so they can prepare students for a 13:30 dismissal.
 This allows us to meet the needs of individual children who have not yet developed the stamina for a full day, and to respect family values who wish for their child to join for part of a full school day.